phamdinhha/go-authorier/README.md

 # go-authorizer
-A go authorizer based on casbin
+A Golang authorization service based on casbin